railwayapp/docs/src/docs/reference/build-and-start-commands.md

 ## Support

-For more information on how to configure builds, check out the [Configure Builds](/how-to/configure-builds) guide section.
+For more information on how to configure builds, check out the [Builds](/guides/builds) guide section.

-For more information on how to configure a service's deployment lifecycle, like the Start command, check out the [Configure Deployments](/how-to/configure-deployments) guide section.
+For more information on how to configure a service's deployment lifecycle, like the Start command, check out the [Deployments](/guides/deployments) guide section.